cschreib/observable_unique_ptr/README.md

 ## Limitations

-The follownig limitations are imposed by the current implementation (reusing the parts from `std::shared_ptr` and `std::weak_ptr`), or features that were not implemented simply because of lack of motivation.
-A higher quality implementation of this API could get rid of most (if not all) of them.
+The follownig limitations are features that were not implemented simply because of lack of motivation.

  - `observable_unique_ptr` does not support pointers to arrays, but `std::unique_ptr` and `std::shared_ptr` both do.
  - `observable_unique_ptr` does not support custom allocators, but `std::shared_ptr` does.
- - `observable_unique_ptr` does not have a `release()` function to let go of the ownership, which `std::unique_ptr` has.
- - `observable_unique_ptr` allows moving from other `observable_unique_ptr` only if the deleter type is exactly the same, while `std::unique_ptr` allows moving from a convertible deleter.
- - Contrary to `std::unique_ptr`, which stores the deleter in-place next to the pointer to the owned object, an `observable_unique_ptr` follows the model from `std::shared_ptr` where the deleter is type-erased and stored on the heap.
-Therefore, an `observable_unique_ptr` may or may not own a deleter instance; if in doubt, check `has_deleter()` before calling `get_deleter()`, or use `try_get_deleter()`.
- - A moved-from `observable_unique_ptr` will not own a deleter instance.

 ## Notes

 An alternative implementation of an "observable unique pointer" can be found [here](https://www.codeproject.com/articles/1011134/smart-observers-to-use-with-unique-ptr).
-It does not compile out of the box with gcc unfortunately, but it does contain more features (like creating an observer pointer from a raw `this`) and a lower-overhead implementation (not based on `std::shared_ptr`/`std::weak_ptr`).
+It does not compile out of the box with gcc unfortunately, but it does contain more features (like creating an observer pointer from a raw `this`).
 Have a look to check if this better suits your needs.